Summerinfluenza/fear_and_greed_notification/README.md

 ## Deployment
 Needs to create an .env file and set the following values:

-`APP_MAIL` var to the sender email account.
+`APP_MAIL` var to the sender's email account.

-`APP_PASS` var to the password of the sender email account.
+`APP_PASS` var to the password of the sender's email account.

-`DESTINATION_MAIL` var to the receiving email account.
+`DESTINATION_MAIL` var to the recipient's email account.

+Can use pythonanywhere for free to deploy this program remotely and receive daily updates.